Several kinds of leaves are available to CUPE 3903 members.

-If you wish to take or think you may be eligible for a leave, please contact a 3903 Staff member.
+Some leaves are straightforward, while others may require that you meet certain thresholds or provide particular documentation.
+We recommend that if you wish to take or think you may be eligible for a leave, you contact a 3903 Staff member to assist you.

 Paid sick leave of up to six weeks for a Fall-Winter contract.
 Members must inform their immediate supervisor, keep that person apprised of their expected return date, and provide a doctor’s note if requested.
 The supervisor must maintain confidentiality.

-Paid Maternity Leave of up to 17 weeks for a Fall-Winter contract.
+Paid Maternity Leave of up to 17 weeks.
 Members must inform the Chair/Dean/Director in writing that they will be taking this leave, ideally as soon as practicable but with at least a month’s notice.

 Paid Caregiver Leave of up to 12 weeks for a Fall-Winter contract, for someone who will be caring for a newborn infant, upon written request.